Numbers 15 – Various Laws and Provisions

 1. (1-5) The sacrifice of a lamb to be accompanied with grain and wine.

 a.
-Speak to the children of Israel, and say to them: Israel was at one of its lowest points in history.
-It had just rebelliously rejected God’s offer to bring the nation into the Promised Land.
-God had consigned them to wander in the wilderness for 38 years, until the unbelieving generation had perished in the wilderness and a new generation of faith would take the Promised Land.
-Yet, immediately after this stinging rebellion and the chastisement from the LORD, Israel received precious tokens of God’s mercy, care, and help to Israel.
+Speak to the children of Israel, and say to them: Israel was at one of its lowest points in its history.
+They had just rebelliously rejected God’s promise to bring the nation into Canaan.
+God sentenced them to wander in the wilderness for 38 years, until the unbelieving generation had perished in the wilderness and a new generation of faith could take the Promised Land.
+Yet, immediately after this stinging rebellion and the chastisement from the LORD, Israel received valuable examples of God’s mercy, care, and help to Israel.

-c.
+b.
 When you have come into the land: God cared for Israel.
 These were commands that could only be fulfilled in the Promised Land.
-Inherent in these commands was the promise that God would lead them there and would not leave them in the wilderness forever.
+These laws had the built-in promise that that God would lead them there and would not leave them in the wilderness forever.

 i.
 God said, “When you have come into the land you are to inhabit, which I am giving to you.”
-He said, when you come into land, and not if you come into the land.
-God has not and will not give up on Israel.
-Many a believer under the rod of God’s correction has felt abandoned by God, as if He had given up on them, but God is always near to the believer under correction.
+He said, when you come into the land, and not if you come into the land.
+God had not and would not give up on Israel.
+Many a believer under the rod of God’s correction has felt abandoned by God, as if the LORD had given up on them, but God is always near to the believer under correction.

 2. (6-7) The sacrifice of a ram to be accompanied with grain and wine.

 Or for a ram you shall prepare as a grain offering two-tenths of an ephah of fine flour mixed with one-third of a hin of oil; and as a drink offering you shall offer one-third of a hin of wine as a sweet aroma to the LORD.

 a.
 For a ram you shall prepare as a grain offering: When Israel came into the land, the offering of a ram was also to include a grain offering made with flour, oil, and wine.
 These were required in larger measure than with the sacrifice of a lamb (Numbers 15:1-5).